specreaper/specreaper.github.io/Guide_to_Terminal.md

 - cd ~ : this takes you back to the home directory.
 - mkdir "directory name" : this creates directories.
 - rmdir "directory name" : this removes directories.
-- mv "directory name" "directory name" : this will rename a directory or move it.
+- mv "directory name" "new directory name/location" : this will rename a directory or move it. (if the directory you want to move the directory to is not in the same directory of the directory you wish to move you will need to tell it the path of where you want to move it)

 ## File Type <br>
 - ."file name" : this is a hidden file.